 Christian iconography regarding the Dormitio follows the belief of the Church that Mary spent her life after her central role during the Pentecost, living at the house of Saint John in Jerusalem, when the Archangel Gabriel came back to reveal to her her coming death after three days.
 The apostles, scattered throughout the world, were suddenly taken at her side, except Thomas who arrived three days later.
 He saw a cloud above the tomb and her body being assumed into heaven.
 He asked her “where are you going, O Holy One?” and she gave him her girdle saying “receive this my friend” only to disappear suddenly.
 Then Thomas and the apostles went to see her grave in Gethsemane (another tradition sets it by her Ephesus), where she had been buried at her request, but her body was gone, leaving a sweet fragrance in the air.
 An apparition informed them that her body reunited with her soul in heaven after the third day.

 This is the tradition of East, but for long it has also been that of the West, indeed the iconography of the Madonna of the Girdle, extremely popular in late Medieval and Renaissance Italy, was very much western.
-This theology tells us that the Theotokos has already undergone the bodily resurrection that we shall all experience at the second coming, and that she stands in heaven with all the holy ones and on a privileged place by the Trinity.
+This theology tells us that the Theotokos has already undergone the bodily resurrection we will experience at the final judgement, as she was without sin, she stands in heaven with all the holy ones and on a privileged place by the Trinity.

 The Assumption of Mary into Heaven is the way in which the Western church describes the completion of Mary’s earthly life, while her soul and body were assumed into heavenly glory.
 A doctrine that has become dogma of the Roman Catholic Church since 1950 with the constitution Munificentissimus Deus (1950) by Pope Pius XII in which Mary’s triumph over death and sin is based on 1 Corinthian 15:54: then shall come to pass the saying that is written, Death is swallowed up in victory.